-Provision of Temporary Support During Wildland Firefighting Operations DOI (BLM-FAD) Agreement No. L10PG00548 USDA (USFS-NIFC) Agreement No. 10-IA-11130206-008 Page 3 of 7

-- 4. Ensure servicing DoD Components provide the NIFC with an obligation estimate for DoD resources at the time of request, including updates as needed.
-DoD will coordinate closely with the NIFC and the Defense Finance and Accounting Service (DFAS) (as prescribed by DoD FMR, Volume 11A, Chapter 3) to ensure appropriate billing procedures are followed.
-DoD will also provide a single point of contact within each DoD Component. - Provide the NIFC invoices from each DoD Component for goods and services using a Standard Form (SF) 1080 billing document. - Submit invoices to: USDA Forest Service, Financial Manager, 3833 South Development Avenue, Boise, Idaho, 83705. - b.
-Invoicing for actual expenditures reimbursements (performance of work or services, payments to contractors, or delivery from inventory) will begin within sixty- (60) calendar days after the month in which performance occurred.
-Final billing invoices will be submitted within ninety- (90) calendar days of the termination of the supported event. - c.
-Supporting documentation is required for each billing invoice (SF-1080) and should include: Agreement number, DoD point of contact (POC), POC commercial phone number, financial data, copies of actual invoices to back up expenditures, , and whether the invoice is a partial or final billing. - d.
-DoD Components will cite the obligation document number upon the NIFC approval of the SF-1080 billing document and submit it to the appropriate Defense Finance and Accounting Services (DFAS) paying station. - e.
-Acceptable methods of transmitting the SF-1080 billing document and back-up documentation to the NIFC include a printed copy via standard U. S. mail or overnight service, fax, or e-mail. - Retain the right to disapprove or modify any request that interferes with the Department's operational readiness, or that DoD is otherwise unable to approve. - C. The DOI, USDA, and DoD mutually agree to: - The USDA, FS NIFC will be the agency responsible for the payment and reconciliation of DoD expenditures under this Agreement.
-The DOI will make transfers of funds to the USDA, FS by arrangements separate from this Agreement, as warranted and appropriate. - Conduct an annual coordination meeting or conference call not later than May 1, as well as a post-season meeting or conference call not later than December 20, to share plans and to review lessons learned, current procedures, and Department policies, and to make any revisions, as necessary. - Conduct a post-fire season reimbursement workshop not later than December 20 with appropriate DoD Components and the NIFC, as needed.
-The individuals involved will select the date, location and agenda for the workshop.
-The purpose of this workshop will be to ensure all DoD support to the NIFC has been fully reimbursed for the previous fire season, to complete outstanding reimbursement transactions, to update points of contact, and to train new personnel on the reimbursement process (if necessary).
+- c.
+Supporting documentation is required for each billing invoice (SF-1080) and should include: Agreement number, DoD point of contact (POC), POC commercial phone number, financial data, copies of actual invoices documenting expenditures, and whether the invoice is a partial or final billing. - d.
+DoD Components will cite the obligation document number upon the Forest Service approval of the SF-1080 billing document and submit it to the appropriate DFAS paying station. - e.
+Acceptable methods of transmitting the SF-1080 billing document and back-up documentation to the Forest Service include a printed copy via standard U.S. mail or overnight service, fax, or e-mail. - 7.
+Retain the right to disapprove or modify any request that interferes with the Department's operational readiness or that DoD is otherwise unable to approve or perform. - 8.
+Provide, upon Secretary of Defense approval and on a reimbursable basis, wildland firefighting support beyond that for which approval authority has been delegated in the Secretary of Defense-approved Standing Defense Support of Civil Authorities Execute Order.

+C. The DOI, USDA, and DoD mutually agree to:

+- 1. Conduct an annual pre-season coordination meeting or conference call not later than May 1, as well as an annual post-season meeting or conference calls not later than December 20, to share plans and to review lessons learned, current procedures, and department and agency policies, and to make any revisions to such procedures and policies, as necessary. - 2.
+Conduct a financial review at the post-season meeting.
+The appropriate DoD Components and the Forest Service will review all DoD support to requesters for the previous fire season, complete outstanding reimbursement transactions, update points of contact, and train new personnel on the reimbursement process (if necessary).
 Reimbursement procedures will also be reviewed for the upcoming fire season.

-Provision of Temporary Support During Wildland Firefighting Operations DOI (BLM-FAD) Agreement No. L10PG00548 USDA (USFS-NIFC) Agreement No. 10-IA-11130206-008 Page 4 of 7